“We’re not in a crisis. We’re definitely not in a crisis.”

 - Competition among medical malpractice insurers for the business of independent physicians

 Independent medical malpractice insurers are fighting for businesses because of “Big Box” medicine.
 Major medical networks and hospitals have begun insuring themselves and their physicians.

 No one is sure why congressional Republicans are still fighting for medical malpractice reform (commonly referred to as tort reform) at the federal level.
 As of now, states are able to pass their own legislation (that abides by the Constitution) that dictates malpractice limitations.

 The constant statement from these advocates is that medical malpractice lawsuits are costing doctors a fortune and essentially putting them out of business.
 Many suspect that this is to create a distraction from the constant mess that has been the American healthcare system.
-By changing the conversation, Republican lawmakers are likely hoping the passage of laws that limit punitive damages (commonly labeled ‘pain and suffering’) will mislead Americans into believing they are reforming our healthcare system.
+By changing the conversation, Republican lawmakers are likely hoping the passage of laws that limit punitive damages will mislead Americans into believing they are reforming our healthcare system.
 In reality, they’re robbing injured Americans of their right to receive justice.
 Illinois, luckily, does not currently impose a cap on non-economic damages in medical malpractice lawsuits.

 To quote Paul Greve, “We’re not in a crisis.
 We’re definitely not in a crisis.”

 Some Good News for Physicians in Chicago, Illinois, and the Midwest